Russanandres/tilte/README.md

 ## Usage
 Run script with path after, like `bash tilte.sh /home/$USER/Music/`
 To use tilte in current directory, run `bash tilte.sh .`
+To show all log while running, run script with `-v` or `--verbose` in 2nd argument.

 ## Known bugs
 · mv cannot rename files with `/` or `\` in name, so tilte cannot rename them.